Skip to content

 Birman

 The Birman is generally a healthy breed of cat.
-But it’s always a good plan to protect your Birman cat with insurance.
+But you never know when your pet may get ill or have an accident.
 Having Birman cat insurance can help cover the cost of vet bills for surgery and medication.
 It can also help with any ongoing expenses and vet visits.

 Sainsbury’s Bank Pet Insurance

-Vet nurses are on hand 24/7 to answer any of your pet health queries.
-And you can also manage your policy online with My Pet Portal.
+Whatever cover you choose, you’ll have vet nurses on hand 24/7 to answer any of your pet health queries.
+And you can also manage your policy online.

 How to care for your Birman cat breed

-Birman cats are an easy breed to care for.
+Thanks to their easy-going personality and friendly temperament, Birman cats are easy to care for.
+Their luxurious coat is deceptively low maintenance, and their feeding needs are minimal.
 Provide them with a balanced diet, daily exercise, weekly grooming and lots of attention and you’ll both be fine.

 Feeding and nutrition